mic-cyberkid/PTA/README.md

 ## Technologies

-- Developed with modern frontend frameworks ensuring cross-platform compatibility
+- Developed with Java with JavaFX ensuring cross-platform compatibility
+- SQLITE for local data storage.
+- LLM (llama3.2), NLTK, FAISS, FASTAPI for MiddleWare implementations.
 - Offline-first approach to provide uninterrupted access
 - Clean, user-friendly UI designed for ease of use